The small print!

 Priority must be given to guild members when creating groups, distributing extra items, etc, over non-members.
 All members are to be considered equal, regardless of rank or station within the guild.
 While it is understandable that you would prefer to group with those you know well, remember that it is a violation of our Code of Conduct to behave in a fashion that does not consider the needs of others.
 Greed and self-interest are not appropriate attributes for our guild members.

 Discord etiquette is the same as Guild Chat.
-Failure to comply will result in the privilege being removed.
-Mumble is not for one on one social chat excluding other guild members.
 The channels should be used appropriately and when not in a raid, pvp, instance or quest all members should be in 'Chill Out'.
 If people are in raid or dungeon channel, do not join there to chat and distract.
 Raid channel is for those IN raid only, unless by specific invitation by the Raid Leader.
 Chill Out can also be used for times when we might be undertaking activities with non-Guildies.
 This generally should be a rare occasion as we always try to fill groups with Guild members first.
 We want to encourage people to join for general chat and banter, so please think carefully before you choose a channel other than Chill Out.
 There are times when officers will need to have discussions, but we try to keep these to a minimum and a sense of community is paramount.
 Officers meet weekly on a Monday evening after raid to review and prepare for the coming week.
 Please also make sure that if you are AFK for more than a bio break that you use the AFK channel.
 There is also a channel 'Mumble' This is specifically for one-on-one chat between Officers and Members or Guests who are interviewing to join the Guild.